Omnipotens sempiterne Deus,

 ut indulgentiam percipere mereamur.

 This prayer was in the 1962MR on Tuesday of Holy Week.
 It was in the Hadrianum and Paduenese of the ancient Gregorian Sacramentary for the same day, when the Station is at Santa Prisca.
-So, it seems that today we have a prayer which The Redactors of the Novus Ordo didn’t fiddle around with.
+So, it seems that today we have a prayer which cutters and snippers of the Novus Ordo didn’t "improve".
 They left it on the same day as it had always been, and didn’t change or cut out any words.

 The verb percipio is “to take wholly, to seize entirely”.
 Often when you see a prepositional prefix per on verbs, you get an intensification of the concept of the verb.
 At the same time percipio is “to perceive, observe” and “to feel” and “to learn, know, conceive, comprehend, understand, perceive”.
 Blaise/Dumas gives us “recevoir (l’eucharistie)”.
 I think this gets us close to the meaning for our prayer.

 grant us so to celebrate the mysteries of the Lord’s Passion,

 The words peragere and percipere underscore the intensity with which we ought to participate in the sacred mysteries especially during this Holy Week.
 The per prefix suggests to us a thoroughness of our participation, the one per leading to the other per through the connect of the ita… ut.
 The peragere is an invitation to us to participate in the mysteries of Holy Week in a way that is “full, conscious and active”, especially in the interior sense.
 In this way we can more completely grasp in all senses of that word what the Lord has to offer to us.